pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 # Enable job control
 set -m

-# Extract arguments between `--output VIRTUAL1` and the next occurence of `--output`
+# Extract arguments between `--output VIRTUAL1` and the next occurrence of `--output`
 V_ARGS=$(echo "$@" | grep "VIRTUAL1" | sed -e 's/.*--output VIRTUAL1 //' -e 's/ \?--output.*//')

 # Run the real xrandr
 # (using full path YOU MAY NEED TO UPDATE THIS DEPENDING ON YOUR DISTRO)
 /usr/bin/xrandr "$@"

-# If xrandr exited with an error, exit with the same exit code
+# If there were no args related to VIRTUAL1, exit with the same exit code as `xrandr`
 EXITCODE=$?
 if [ $(echo $V_ARGS | wc -w) -eq 0 ]; then
     exit $EXITCODE